 The script boils down to a simple redirect service that only works for Amazon Associates who’ve linked their regional Amazon Associate accounts beforehand.
 The redirect service detects your Amazon Associate “tag” in a link, figures out where the user is located using an IP address based geolocation lookup, and then replaces the associate tracking tag with the appropriate linked tag for the region, before the user is redirected to their local Amazon website.

 Here is an example link that will be redirected to either Amazon.ca, Amazon.fr, Amazon.de , Amazon.it, Amazon.co.jp, Amazon.es, Amazon.co.uk, or to Amazon.com depending on their estimated geographical location:

 The anatomy of this link is quite simple:

 The above scheme doesn’t only work with Amazon product pages.
 It also works with other Amazon page links including search results, categories, mini-stores, and other pages you can link to as an Amazon associate.
 It also works with Amazon’s amzn.to shortlinks as long as they contain an Amazon associate ID tag.

-As of the , OneLink works with the affiliate programs in Canada, France, Germany, Italy, Japan, Spain, United Kingdom, and United States; and through extension their neighboring countries.
+As of , OneLink works with the affiliate programs in Canada, France, Germany, Italy, Japan, Spain, United Kingdom, and United States, and through extension their neighboring countries.

-Update (): Amazon OneLink have expanded to include affiliate programs in Europe and Japan.
-There is still no word on the Indian or the Australian affiliate programs.
+Update (): Amazon OneLink has expanded to include affiliate programs in Europe and Japan.
+There’s still no word on the Indian or the Australian affiliate programs.